 - List components such as combo box and list view are defined visually by creating the list and adding the fields (columns) to the list using drag and drop.
 Lists have many properties which are used to control the sorting and display of the list.

-- The SELECT command is used to create a loop structure to read and process multiple records from a file based on a specified selection criteria.
-The SELECT command can be used with physical and logical files.
+- The SELECT command is used to create a loop structure to read and process multiple records from a table based on specified selection criteria.
+The SELECT command can be used with the physical table and its indexes.

 - You will usually need to clear the list (CLR_LIST) before populating it.
 ADD_ENTRY adds an entry to a list component.
 It creates a new row, with the current values for all fields which make up the list's columns.

 - There are many events and properties for list components.
 This exercise provides a simple introduction to using list components.